renorris/vintagestory-restic/README.md

 ### Launcher

-The launcher binary orchestrates the entire system lifecycle:
+The launcher binary orchestrates the entire server lifecycle:

 1. **Binary Download**: Checks for server updates and downloads new versions when available
-2. **Server Process Management**: Starts the Vintage Story server via the .NET runtime, managing stdin/stdout pipes for command I/O
+2. **Server Process Management**: Fork-execs the Vintage Story server, managing stdin/stdout pipes for command I/O
 3. **Backup Scheduling**: Runs periodic backups at the configured interval
 4. **Signal Handling**: Propagates SIGINT/SIGTERM for graceful shutdown